krishnadeveloper/git-command/README.md

-# git-command
+# git command
-required git command to use from command line
+# I am going to add commands which are used most of time